chilts/seagull/README.md

 ```
 ├── config.json
-├── files
+├── files/
-├── html
+├── html/
-├── content
+├── content/
-└── views
+└── views/
 ```

-Stick some Markdown files with extension `*.md`into content (and set the `type` in the front matter to be 'page' or 'post') For front matter, put some JSON at the top of the file and end it with a newline, three dashes and another
+Stick some Markdown files with extension `*.md` into ./content/ (and set the `type` in the front matter to be 'page' or 'post') For front matter, put some YAML at the top of the file and end it with a newline, three dashes and another
 newline:

 ```
-{
-  "title": "First Post",
-  "published": "2015-06-05T03:11:41.849Z",
-  "type": "post"
-}
+---
+title: First Post
+published: 2015-06-05T03:11:41.849Z
+type: post
 ---
 ## First Post ##